Veteran Care

 Working with Veterans who have served our country and community is important to the staff at Comfort Home Care.
 Our caregivers can help those who are veterans or those who are currently serving with services like dressing, bathing, meal prep, cleaning, or transportation.
 We have worked with many patients who need all different levels of care, so we can help create a schedule and plan that fits each patient’s needs.
 Veterans have given so much for our freedom and safety, so it is time for us to give back.

-• Transportation to medical appointments or to pick up medications
+- Transportation to medical appointments and/or medication pick up

 Aid For Those With PTSD, Anxiety, Dementia, and Other Mental Illnesses

-Many Veterans struggle with mental illness such as PTSD, Anxiety, and Depression, which can be difficult to deal with as a family member.
+Many Veterans struggle with mental illnesses such as PTSD, anxiety, and depression, which can be difficult to deal with as a family member.
 Our caregivers can help provide safety and reassurance for Veterans with these or other ailments.
 Flashbacks, worry, and isolation can cause seniors to feel overly stressed and experience a shortened lifespan.
-Physical and mental struggles can be hard to deal with as a senior adult, so having some additional support can make all the difference as an elders mind deteriorates.
+Physical and mental struggles can be hard to deal with as a senior adult, so having some additional support can make all the difference as an elder’s mind deteriorates.
 Having an in-home caregiver will provide peace of mind for family members while they are not able to be with their loved ones.

-Comfort Home Care also provides specialty care for those with Alzheimer’s and Dementia patients as they can need more around the clock care.
-Depending on the patient, our caregivers can come to their home each day and provide a person to talk to, bathing services, and medication and meal reminders.
-Remembering to do simple tasks can be difficult for those with Alzheimer’s and Dementia, but our caregivers are there to provide needed assistance that can improve your loved ones quality of life.
+Comfort Home Care also provides specialty care for those with Alzheimer’s and Dementia, as they can need more around-the-clock care.
+Depending on the patient, our caregivers can come to their home each day and provide a person to talk to, bathing services, medication, and meal reminders.
+Remembering to do simple tasks can be difficult for those with Alzheimer’s and Dementia, but our caregivers are there to provide needed assistance that can improve your loved one’s quality of life.

 Spouses Of Veterans